Schwelm: Geography

 Schwelm is situated in the southeast of the "Ruhrgebiet", the Ruhr district of Germany, between Westphalia and the "Bergisches Land".
 Schwelm is commonly known as the "Pforte Westfalens" ("Gate to Westphalia").

+According to its area, Schwelm is the smallest town in North Rhine-Westphalia.

 Neighbouring places

 Surrounding towns include Ennepetal, Gevelsberg, Sprockhövel and Wuppertal.

 Division of the town

 Schwelm is called the "town of neighbourhoods".
 It is made up of the following 13 neighbourhoods: